 “I can’t feel refreshing unless I do many poses.”

 I want more this, more that……I might’ve had no room to feel what each pose gives me.
 I realized this when I practiced Yin yoga at the workshop.

 Our daily life is the same too.
 We always get a lot of grace through our daily lives.
 But we are not aware of it and upset with saying “I have nothing!”.
 How stupid we are.

 Always, it is important to have extra room in your heart.

 Of course, we can’t live that way all the time.
 Sometimes we face a lot of stress that we can’t escape.
 However, that is why we need to remember what is important and make room for it through doing yoga.
 I have now realized how important it is.

-I have been doing Yin yoga at home since last month.
-It helps me remember what I felt during the workshop.
+I started home-practicing Yin yoga at home right after the workshop.
+It helps me remember what I learned in the workshop.